Chairman of the Standing Committee of the National People's Congress: History

 During the drafting of the PRC constitution, there were debates on which title to use for the head of the NPC Standing Committee.
 On 23 March 1954, at the first meeting of the Constitution Drafting Committee, the Central Committee of the CCP put forward a draft that used the title "speaker" (议长).
 During the draft discussion, there were various discussions on whether to use "speaker" or "chairman" (委员长) for the title of the post.
 Those who used the "chairman" title argued that it would be unpopular as Chiang Kai-shek also used that title, while those supporting it saw no issue.
 There were also ones proposing the use of "chairman" (主席), similar to the chairman of the Presidium of the Supreme Soviet, but others argued against this by saying the title was the same as the chairman of the People's Republic of China, meaning that the masses could easily confuse them.
 During the discussion Tian Jiaying, the deputy secretary-general of the Constitution Drafting Committee, said that the NPC is an organ of power rather than just a deliberative organ, and that the "speaker" title is not commensurate with its nature.
 Eventually, the word "chairman" (委员长) was adopted.

 The office came into existence with the adoption of the 1954 Constitution, with Liu Shaoqi becoming its first holder.
-From 1975 to 1983, the chairman of the Standing Committee served as state representative of the People's Republic of China, as the presidency had been written out of the 1975 constitution and was also excluded from the 1978 draft; the presidency was restored in 1982.
-Theoretically, during the 1989 Tiananmen Square protests, the officeholder at the time, Wan Li, had the power to call an emergency session of the NPC to resolve the issue constitutionally.
-However, Wan's freedom of movement was restricted, and ultimately rendered powerless in the situation.
+Liu held the office until 1959, when he was elected as state chairman; Zhu De succeeded him as NPCSC chairman From 1975 to 1983, the chairman of the Standing Committee served as state representative of the People's Republic of China, as the presidency had been written out of the 1975 Constitution and was also excluded from the 1978 draft; the presidency was restored in 1982.
+When Zhu De died in 1976, the office fell vacant.
+During this period, vice chairperson Soong Ching-ling exercised the powers of the chairman.
+In 1978, Ye Jianying was elected as the chairman.
+He served in the office until 1983, when Peng Zhen was elected as chairman.
+In 1988, Wan Li succeeded Peng Zhen.
+Theoretically, during the 1989 Tiananmen Square protests, Wan Li had the power to call an emergency session of the NPC to resolve the issue constitutionally.
+However, Wan's freedom of movement was restricted, and he was ultimately rendered powerless in the situation.